 There is advice on taking out the carb here.
 Also, there are a couple of tutorial videos showing removal and replacement of the carb here https://youtu.be/0k1EG1LuPBc and here https://youtu.be/Nlhl9aD9wHI

 Tools needed: Small and medium plain and Phillips (preferably JIS - Japanese Industry Standard) screwdrivers, 6mm and 8mm spanners or sockets, and a 12mm open-ended spanner.

-An aerosol can of carb cleaner would be handy to have but beware, carb cleaner, along with clutch and brake fluid, can damage most rubber, and some plastic components.
+An aerosol can of carb cleaner would be handy to have but beware, carb cleaner, along with clutch and brake cleaning fluid, can damage most rubber, and some plastic components.
 Only use it on metal parts of the carb such as the jets.

 Also, an airline or can of compressed air is really useful to blow through jets and air/fuel galleries in the carb body.

 Part needed: Totally TTRs sell a comprehensive carb repair kit here which might be useful to have before you start work if you think replacement parts and gaskets will be needed.
 Totally TTRs also keep a wide range of individual new carb parts in stock - see here.

 TIP: Check your accelerator pump is working properly BEFORE you strip the carb.
 The accelerator pump nozzle has a hole facing into the carb as shown in the photo below.
 To check its operation remove the carb with fuel in the float bowl and operate the throttle which should squirt a visible stream of fuel into the carb.
 If it doesn't then the diaphragm is suspect.

 So, start off by removing the two screws and taking out the diaphragm to check it.
 If it needs replacement because the rubber part has hardened, perished or torn then the part number is 4GY-14940-00-00 or buy here.
 The photo below shows a badly perished diaphragm.